kennedyCzar/kennedyczar.github.io/_pages/research.md

 * BLEU, ROUGE and METEOR scores do not correlate with human evaluation when scoring sequential data-to-text problems
 * We introduce Levenshstein Sequential Evaluation ($$LESE-N$$) metric, which correlates with human-evaluation

 Significantly improved results fine-tuning pretrained GPT2 (a decoder only transformer) for the downstream task of FATG.
-Next, we introduce the GCVAE variational loss for fine-tuning .
+Next, we introduce the GCVAE variational loss for fine-tuning.
 </div>
 <div class="col-md-3 col-sm-12">
   <img src="{{site.url}}{{site.baseurl}}/images/software/lese.png" width="205px" height="200px"/>